reezel/cortex-back-end-developer-challenge-paul-gilbert/README.md

 yarn run build
 ```
 The result of the build will be copied to the dist directory, which can then be distributed where installation is needed.

+## Development Notes

+### Development Decisions

+Below I woul like to document some of the decisions I made while developing this project and why I made them.

+1. Node.js: Being unfamiliar with the language, I had to focus a large amount of my time on familiarizing myself with it's practicies and quirks.
+This will be one of the biggest factors that motivates other decisions.
+1. Testing: I normally would include a large amount of unit tests in my code, however I did have the time I would like for that here.
+Instead of the unit tests I would like to have added, I have integration tests that work with the database and show that the system is behaving as it should.
+These tests are inspired by the article I sited above.
+1. Dependency Injection: To me, one of the largest leaps in my coding has been the use of dependency injection.
+It allows much easier separation of layers and the use of mocking and unit tests.
+I think the ability to learn the practice in this new system was outside of the scope for me here.
+1. Mongo: I have spent most of my career as a developer works with normal transaction-SQL databases.
+This was my first time working with Mongo and I found the implementation incredibly quick and easy.
+I however think I find the lack of data integrity somewhat unnerving and am not sure how I would feel about it in anything beyond small projects.

+### System Decisions
+Here are some decisions that I chose to make about the system itself as I was designing it.

+1. Average hp: For myself, as long as I have played D&D 5th edition, I have made characters using the rule of making characters with the average number per level, so I gravitated towards that rule for this system.
+1. First level: One rule that was missing from the documentation was that the first level for a character is supposed to be max hit points (regardless of hp determination method).
+I thought this was an import rule and assumed the first listed class was the level 1 class and used it to give max hit points.
+1. JSON errors:I began writing custom errors for missing JSON sections.
+I realized that granted the amount of time I had, this would quickly escalate and chose to instead simply stick to a 500 error for now.
+1. JSON cast:One of the first hurdles I hit was realizing the JSON supplied had different casing for different examples of the same field.
+I had to find a solution to make sure all property names were imported as lowercase to allow me to not hit errors from this.

+  ### Suggested Enhancements

+  Here are some enhancements I wanted to make beyond what I detailed above.
+I either did not have time or had to prioritize other items above these.

+  1. Validate Damage Types: D&D has a set amount of damage types.
+I wanted to be able to validate the type of damage that was used was a valid one.
+  1. Damage without a type: Often when assigning damage to a character, the player has already done the work of resistances and immunities.
+This means there might be times they want to send in untyped damage that ignores these rules and just assigns damage.
+  1. First level: Find a way to pass in on character creation which class is the characters first level.
+This doesn't make a huge difference, but it's a nonzero difference in hit points.
+  1. Long Rest: This is low hanging fruit.
+Pass in the ability to give a character a long rest.
+This would reset their hit points to max and their temporary hit points to 0.
+  1. Short Rest: Harder than a long rest and would modify long rest.
+You can add in the ability to spend hit dice, maintain the hice, and heal based on them.
+Long rests would then recover half of their hit dice (minimum of 1) each time.
+  1. Item Update: The default JSON character given had an item added that would add to the character's constitution.
+However, the ioun stone that was added should technically be implemented not as a modifier of 2 but as "+2" with a max of 20.
+The current system also does not allow for an Amulet of Health to be implemted, which would replace Constitution with 19 if it is lower than that.

 ## API Documentation
 <br />